ivobeerens-nl/blog/content/blog/2023/03/create-windows-vms-in-azure-with-terraform/index.md

   - "azure"
   - "terraform"
 author: Ivo Beerens
+url: /2023/03/27/create-windows-vms-in-azure-with-terraform/
 ---

+With Terraform you can easily create new VMs in an existing Azure environment in a couple of minutes.
+For example, when I want to test an application, I create a new VM and install the application.
+When I finish testing I remove the VM with a single command.
+The VM creation only takes a couple of minutes.

 In this example, an Azure VM is created using existing Azure resources (Resource Group, VNet, and Subnet) with the following settings:
 - A Windows Server 2022 or Windows 11 22H2 Enterprise multi-session VM with the options trusted launch, secure boot, and vTPM enabled
 - The VM has a public and private IP address or only a private IP address
 - When defining a public IP address, a Network Security Group (NSG) is created with an RDP rule that only allows the external IP address